top of page

 Work your way up:

 If you’re new to anal play don’t dive straight in with a huge strap on!
-Work your way up gradually, starting with a nice relaxing external bootie massage, and getting used to the sensation of anal stimulation and penetration with a small finger in the shower on your own.
+Work your way up gradually, starting with a nice relaxing external booty massage, and getting used to the sensation of anal stimulation and penetration with a small finger in the shower on your own.

 Practice external anal stimulation, play and internal penetration gradually together, using smaller toys like butt plugs, fingers, anal beads, prostrate massagers or small narrow dildos.